 Slope compensation provides stability in constant frequency architectures by preventing sub harmonic oscillations at duty cycles greater than 50%.
 It is accomplished internally by adding a compensating ramp to the inductor current signal.
 Normally, the maximum inductor peak current is reduced when slope compensation is added.
-In IC, however, separated inductor current signal is used to monitor over current condition and this keeps the maximum output current relatively constant regardless of duty cycle.
+For the RT8063, however, a separate inductor current signal is used to monitor over current condition, so this keeps the maximum output current relatively constant regardless of duty cycle.